MikeMikerson/floor-plan-creator/README.md

 ## Layout Designer Highlights

 - Upload a floor plan image, establish real-world scale with common reference objects, and autosave the setup locally
-- Convert the raster floor plan into movable SVG fragments using OpenAI or Google Gemini so walls and fixtures can be rearranged alongside furniture
+- Convert the raster floor plan into movable SVG fragments using a high-fidelity Potrace pipeline (with optional OpenAI or Google Gemini refinements) so walls and fixtures can be rearranged alongside furniture
 - Zoom, pan, and snap to a flexible grid while arranging furniture placed from the inventory via drag-and-drop
 - Rotate items with on-canvas handles or keyboard shortcuts, colour-code by room, and surface same-room collisions in real time
 - Manage history with undo/redo controls and reset the entire layout (including floor plan, vector fragments, and scale) through a confirmation dialog